JonT-G/BADM500/README.md

-# BADM500 — Video Sharing Platform
+# BADM500 — Video Sharing Platform using ActivityPub

-A YouTube-style video sharing platform built with Django and SQLite, intended to eventually support federation via ActivityPub.
+A YouTube-style video sharing platform built with Django, CSS, HTML, SQLite and ActivityPub.

 ## Running the app

-The simplest way is `python run.py` — it installs dependencies, runs migrations, and starts the server in one step.
+The simplest way is `python run.py`, it installs dependencies, runs migrations, and starts the server in one step.

 ```bash
 python run.py